someguy171/welcome/guide.md

 ## Important parts of a computer

 Below are the most important components of a computer.
-If you ask for help in #tech-support, you'll likely be asked for the names of some of these components.
+If you ask for help in #💻tech-support, you'll likely be asked for the names of some of these components.
 Have them ready on a cheat sheet, or (even better) memorise them, even if you have no idea what they mean.

 Component | Purpose and features
 --------- | --------------------
-CPU | The Central Processing Unit is the brain of the computer.
+**CPU** | The Central Processing Unit is the brain of the computer.
 Your CPU power is especially important in open world games.
-RAM | Random Access Memory stores programs that are currently being used.
+**RAM** | Random Access Memory stores programs that are currently being used.
 Having more RAM will allow you to have more apps open, like a game + music app + video app + Discord + more, without impacting general performance.
-GPU | The Graphics Processing Unit handles visuals.
+**GPU** | The Graphics Processing Unit handles visuals.
 Your GPU is the most influential for performance in PC games.
-VRAM | Video RAM is a part of the GPU, and stores image data.
+**VRAM** | Video RAM is a part of the GPU, and stores image data.
 Your GPU has a finite amount of it, so don't increase graphics settings past its maximum capacity.
-Motherboard | The body of the PC.
+**Motherboard** | The body of the PC.
 All other components are seated on or are connected to the "mobo."
-Monitor | The screen that connects to your GPU in the PC.
+**Monitor** | The screen that connects to your GPU in the PC.
 Usually 60Hz (fps), but can be 120Hz or 144Hz.

 If you want to find out these parts' names, specs or details, use CPU-Z (in [Other apps](#other-apps)).

-## General knowledge
+## Important features and shortcuts
 Windows 10 uses many default apps that are essential for navigation, organisation and setup.
+When I refer to these apps in the guide, look for the icon shown in the image below.

 ![winapps](https://i.imgur.com/qI8nk5a.png)